Submit-code/ScanpathDomain/README.md

 # A domain adaptive deep learning solution for scanpath prediction

-Code will be available soon.
+Code for paper will be available soon.